twbell/public-works/polygons/stores-components.md

  "longitude":-118.424559}
 ```

-See the example screenshot below to see an example of a polygon for this business.
+See the example screenshot below to see an example of polygons drawn for this business.

 ### KML File Requirements

-Your KML file should include the polygon and the center marker for the business, but no other polygons or markers.
+Your KML file should include the polygons and the center marker for the business, but no other polygons or markers.

 It should be named __[FACTUAL_ID].kml__, where FACTUAL_ID is the **factual_id** from the business record.
 Here is an example file name:
 `66f9c859-5532-4ee1-85c2-fbbb3b88692d.kml`.